marcodutto/home-assistant.io/source/_integrations/smarty.markdown

 - Fan
 - Sensor
+- Switch

-The integration has a fan platform to view and control the ventilation speed, and a sensors platform to read:
+The integration has a fan platform to view and control the ventilation speed, a switch platform to control the Boost state (a state where the fan ar running at maximum speed for limited time) and a sensors platform to read:

 - Outdoor air temperature
 - Extract air temperature